Office of Operations Freight Management and Operations

 Mapped Locations

-Figure 1 shows the top Interstate bottlenecks in the United States as listed in table 1 based on Annual Truck Hours of Delay per Mile for 2021.
+The following map shows the top Interstate bottlenecks in the U.S. as listed in table 1 based on Annual Truck Hours of Delay per Mile for 2021

 Map showing the location of the 2021 top 100 major Interstate freight bottlenecks ranked by Truck Hours of Delay per Mile as listed in table 1

-Figure 1.
-Map.
-Major Interstate Highway Freight Bottlenecks Based on Annual Truck Hours of Delay per Mile, 2021 National Performance
+Map 1.
+Major Interstate Highway Freight Bottlenecks Based on Annual Truck Hours of Delay per Mile, 2021 NPMRDS

 Other Bottlenecks

 The analysis in this report uses delay per mile for assessing bottlenecks to allow for comparison over the entire Interstate system across all States.
-Individual State DOTs and metropolitan planning organizations use a range of bottleneck identification methods based on their freight plan development process and local traffic characteristics, infrastructure constraints, and impediments to efficient freight movement.
+Individual State DOTs and Metropolitan Planning Organizations (MPOs) use a range of bottleneck identification methods based upon their freight plan development process and local traffic characteristics, infrastructure constraints, and impediments to efficient freight movement.

 There is a range of methods for measuring congestion, delay, and reliability.
-Reliability is another factor that is important to the freight industry and can be measured with metrics such as the TTTR or some of the other indices listed in table 1.
+Reliability is another factor that is important to the freight industry and can be measured with metrics such as the Truck Travel Time Reliability national performance measure or some of the other indices listed in Table 1.

 In addition to congestion-based delay, some truck freight bottlenecks can be attributed to infrastructure restrictions that uniquely impact trucks, such as bridges with weight or clearance restrictions; steep grades; frequent adverse weather; or constraints at facilities, such as ports, intermodal rail facilities, and border crossings.